skx/maildir-tools/README.md

   * Only show maildirs containing unread messages.

-## `maildir-tools messages`
+## `maildir-tools messages $folder1 $folder2 .. $folderN`

-This is the star of the show!
-It allows you to list the messages contained within a maildir folder - with a flexible formatting system for output
+This sub-command allows you to list the messages contained within a maildir folder with a flexible formatting system for output

 ```
 $ maildir-tools messages --format '[${4flags}] ${from} ${subject}' debian-packages-ttylog